atmaivancevic/AWS_setup/README.md

 Remember to either log out, or `source ~/.profile` first, to update your .profile to include the new bin dir.

 Then you can run any of the installed programs from anywhere!

-I suggest running things and saving giles on `/mnt/local` (has much more space than $HOME)
+You can see all installed programs in the `bin/` and `src/` dirs of `/mnt/local`.
+You should create analysis directories & results files on `/mnt/local` too, since $HOME doesn't have much space.

 ## 5. Terminate the instance when your analysis is done